mm80843/T3.5/docs/Benef/PBN__Benef_542.md

 # __Facilitating coordination and multidisciplinary approach__

-## Name of the Benefit

-Coordinated and multidisciplinary approach informs policy and practice, increases mutual understanding, and facilitates exchange of information and best practices

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced policy formulation, improved implementation, and more effective response to public health crisis](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_594.md)